-&lt;sup>1 Staff from the following County Departments have been involved: County Administrators Office, County Counsel, Sheriff's Office, District Attorney, Health Services Department (HSD), Probation, Treasurer-Tax Collector, Agriculture, and Conservation and Development (DCD).
-DCD is taking the lead with developing land use regulations.
+1 Staff from the following County Departments have been involved: County Administrators Office, County Counsel, Sheriff's Office, District Attorney, Health Services Department (HSD), Probation, Treasurer-Tax Collector, Agriculture, and Conservation and Development (DCD).
+DCD is taking the lead with respect to developing land use regulations.
 HSD is taking the lead with developing health regulations.

-- Commercial Cultivation Refers to the growing of cannabis for commercial use, including artificial, mixed light and natural light cultivation (i.e. indoor, greenhouse and outdoor). - Retail Sales/Delivery- Retail sales of cannabis Storefront- Refers to the sale of cannabis to retail customers from a storefront that sells only cannabis products.
-Retail delivery refers to Deliveries from athe storefront or other permitted sitebusiness to retail customers- would also be allowed. - Delivery-Only Retail- Refers to a business that delivers cannabis from anonstorefront facility to retail customers.
-The premises would not be open to the public and customers would not be able to purchase cannabis on-site. - Manufacturing/Processing- Involves the processing of cannabis or cannabis products into various marketable forms, including edibles, oils, tinctures, etc. The County may be well-positioned to attract and retain these types of businesses because the County has significant industrial land and a strong industrial base.
+- Retail Storefront- Refers to the sale of cannabis to retail customers from a storefront that sells only cannabis products.
+Deliveries from the storefront business to retail customers would also be allowed. - Delivery-Only Retail- Refers to a business that delivers cannabis from anon-storefront facility to retail customers.
+The premises would not be open to the public and customers would not be able to purchase cannabis on-site.
+Permits will include provisions to help ensure deliveries are only made to those adults legally able to purchase cannabis.
+[Staff to provide more information when the draft ordinance returns to the Board on state requirements and how delivery requirements will be enforced] - Manufacturing/Processing- Involves the processing of cannabis or cannabis products into various marketable forms.
 Manufacturing may include the extraction of cannabinoid oils from the raw plant as well as the infusion of those oils into products intended for human consumption and/or topical use.
 Some examples of infused products include: edibles, beverages, oils, and tinctures.
 Since non-volatile processing techniques are safer, only non-volatile processing, as defined in state regulations, are proposed to be allowed. - Distribution Center- A cannabis distribution center refers to a site where cannabis or cannabis products are warehoused and distributed to licensed cannabis retailers.
 The retail sale of cannabis or cannabis products is not permitted from cannabis distribution centers. - Testing- A cannabis testing facility is a facility where cannabis and cannabis products are tested for potency, quality, and health and safety requirements.